gappuser/qryptr/README.md

 # Implementation
 ## hardware
+The device consists of 2 printed circuit boards (PCBs): a mainplate and frontplate with keys.

 We chose a microcontroller platform to minimize platform complexity and dependencies: the RP2040.

 QR codes are read using a hardware camera, the GM803, available on aliexpress.
 Get the GM803-S version with short focal range.
+This camera will read the QR code towards the serial interface of the RP2040.

 We are using the Sharp LS027B7DH01 display, available on aliexpress.
-Other u8g2 supported display could be used as well.
+It is flat, requires few components, has a high resolution and low power requirements.
+Other u8g2 supported displays could be used as well wih some adjustments.

 Hardware designs are available in the /hardware folder.
-These can be used to improve the design or to order the hardware on jlcpcb.com directly.
+With the Gerber, BOM and pick-and-place files, you can order directly from jlcpcb.com.

-Alternatively, you can view or clone these at the following urls:
+Alternatively, you can view or clone these at the following urls to make adjustments.

 https://oshwlab.com/thomas255/mainplate-public

 https://oshwlab.com/thomas255/frontplate-public

 Some parts needs to be ordered seperately from lscs.com -LCSC#: C2911889 Clamshell 18P Bottom Contact Surface Mount FFC connector.
 We used one sided assembly at JLCPCB to save costs.
 This part can be soldered manually, or alternatively, two sided assembly can be used at JLCPCB, in which case this part does not need to be ordered seperately.

 -LCSC#: C2857713 18P Opposite Side 5cm P=0.5mm flat flexible cable to connect the frontplate (keyboard) with the mainplate

 -LCSC#: C5151979 12P Opposite Side 5cm P=0.5mm flat flexible cable to connect the GM-803 camera to the mainplate

-You also need M2 nuts and M2 bolts of 3mm length to complete the assembly.
+-M2 nuts and M2 bolts of 3mm length to complete the assembly.

-A spacer.stl file is provided for 3d printing, this acts as a spacer for mechanical stability.
+A spacer.stl file is provided for 3d printing, this acts as a spacer for mechanical stability and assembly.

 We used a 302040 lipo battery: https://www.aliexpress.com/item/33009055815.html

 ## software
-We use the Arduino IDE to upload ./software/qryptr.ino
+We use the Arduino IDE.

 Go to the board manager and install Arduino mbed OS RP2040 Boards (3.5.4).
 This should set target_platform=mbed_rp2040 in preferences.txt for the arduino IDE.